kmruddy/hashicat-azure/README.md

 # HashiCat - Azure

-A HashiCorp Terraform built web application for use in HashiCorp demos and workshops.
+A simple, static web application deployed entirely by Terraform for use in HashiCorp demos and workshops.

 ### Prerequisites